 Along with being an internationally acclaimed social entrepreneur, Amanda Nguyen is also a 2019 Nobel Peace Prize Nominee.
 Nguyen earned this honor by penning her own civil rights into existence and unanimously passing the Sexual Assault Survivors’ Bill of Rights.
 She has trained hundreds of aspiring activists using her theory of “Hopeanomics” to pass 34 laws protecting more than 85 million sexual assault victims.

 Bethany Hamilton is a professional surfer and inspiration to millions.
 The subject of the 2011 film “Soul Surfer,” Hamilton was only 13 when she lost her left arm to a shark attack.
 While this would be enough to deter most from continuing to pursue their dreams of professional surfing, Hamilton returned to the water a mere one month after the attack.
 Within two years, she had a national title under her belt as well.
 Hamilton is involved in numerous charitable efforts, including her own foundation, Friends of Bethany, which reaches out to amputees and youth, encouraging and offering hope through Christianity.
-She has also published books and documentaries about overcoming adversities and promoting faith in everyday life.
+As a prominent Christian female speaker, she has published books and documentaries about overcoming adversities and promoting faith in everyday life.

 We mentioned earlier that Sean Astin played the title role in the film “Rudy,” but what about hearing the story from the man himself?
 Rudy Ruettiger serves as an inspiration to many due to the accomplishments he achieved at the University of Notre Dame.
 Despite having a small stature and lacking the athletic ability found in most college football athletes, Ruettiger carved out a spot on the Fighting Irish squad through determination and pure persistence.
 On the final play of a game against the Georgia Tech Yellow Jackets, he got a chance to line up and play – where he recorded a game-ending sack and forever cemented his legacy in South Bend, Indiana.
 Today, Ruettiger is an award-winning motivational keynote speaker with over 25 years of experience broadcasting his “NEVER QUIT” and “YES I CAN” mantras to corporations, universities, sports teams, and special events.